-Any interested student should complete an application form in August or September.
-After a preliminary screening of applications has been completed, eligible candidates are invited to interview with the selection committee in October.
+Any interested student should apply in August or September.
+Applicants will be interviewed by a committee in October if they are selected to participate.
 Successful candidates are notified at the end of October.

 Duties depend upon the needs of the public official to whom the intern is assigned.
 Typical duties include attending meetings and making reports, working with constituents, doing office and computer work, conducting research, writing speeches, editing printed materials, tracking and summarizing legislation, and being on call to help with special projects.
 Probably the most important expectations of the intern are loyalty to the public official and confidentiality.
 The intern is expected to act and conduct himself/herself in the best interest of the public official at all times.
 This means not only being helpful but anticipating what will be helpful.
 It also means keeping important information confidential.

 The answer is no, but it is certainly helpful when interns share similar views on important issues.
 Party preference and issue positions will be considered as assignments are made.
 Any candidates for the Missouri Government Internship who will not be able to work exclusively and wholeheartedly for the public official and his/her goals should not accept the position.

 The intern must be available full time for the legislative session and must enroll in POL 471, which can be taken for 3-12 credits and is graded pass/fail, as well as POL 472, which is 3 credits and is a traditionally graded course that meets each Monday morning.
 Remember, you may have to meet full-time enrollment status for financial aid and scholarships.